 An organization of activists and ministers was established to organize the boycott, and these local leaders called upon special young man to lead the group.
 Who was this man, who was fairly new to town, who had only lived in the town for just over a year at the time?

 Martin Luther King, Jr.

 The segregation customs and laws were commonly referred to as the "Jim Crow" laws.
-These began around the time of Reconstruction (following the Civil War) and continued through the 1950's.
-Who was Jim Crow believed to have been?
+These began around the time of Reconstruction (following the Civil War) and continued through the 1950s.
+Who is Jim Crow believed to have been?